 Top 12 Most Famous Classic Gothic Novels

 Let me also tell you that though Gothic fiction instantly conjures up ghosts, monsters and gloomy castles, the genre isn’t all about terror.
 There is much more to explore behind the horrific Gothic tales.
-Let’s look at what makes Gothic literature so compelling by looking at twelve of the most haunting and heart-wrenching Gothic horror novels that shaped the genre.
+Let’s see what makes Gothic literature so compelling by looking at twelve of the most haunting and heart-wrenching Gothic horror novels that shaped the genre.

 1. The Castle of Otranto by Horace Walpole